The Robot Challenges at ICRA 2017 take place on May 30 - June 1 (morning). There are four challenges:

 - Soft Material Robot Challenge

 Participants for Robot Challenges need to be registered for ICRA 2017.
-Participants who are only attending ICRA 2017 for the Robot Challenges may register as an exhibitor.
+Participants who are only attending ICRA 2017 for the Robot Challenges may register under the Exhibitor (Team Competition) category.

 DJI RoboMasters Mobile Manipulation Challenge

 DJI initiated RoboMasters in 2015 as an educational robotics competition for students around the globe.
 The annual competition attracted teams who competed on building ground robots that used shooting mechanisms to battle with other robots, and the performance of the robots were monitored by a specially designed judging system.
 The competition is designed not only to entertain, but also to draw more attention from the general public to robotics.
 To encourage more participation in shaping the future of robotics, RoboMasters 2017 includes, as a special event, the ICRA 2017 DJI RoboMasters Mobile Manipulation Challenge.

 This is a ground robot challenge that examines the application and competence of technologies that include positioning, object grasping, force control, target identification, and system stability.
 Teams are challenged to develop a lightweight mobile manipulator that can autonomously pick, transport and stack building blocks, and will compete on the bases of completion time and assembly height, while meeting the specified weight and size constraints on the robot.

 The competition is suitable for researchers and students with interest and background in autonomous robotic platforms, intelligent navigation and manipulation technologies.
 The competition is open to everyone around the world regardless of age, nationality and academic qualifications.
 Participating teams are free to select the components and modules necessary for developing their own robot, and can opt for a RoboMasters mobile base.
 Finalists stand to win a cash prize and some of the latest innovative products from DJI.

 Humanitarian Robotics and Automation Technology Challenge 2017